Click Here for Our Recommended Antivirus for Your Device

 Oysters are found in bay areas and oceans, categorized under a seafood organism category called bivalve mollusks that are of aquatic and marine habitats.

 Oysters can be easily identified by their shell shape and color.
-Oysters taste better than they look with irregular, hard shells that often mix grey and being.
+Oysters taste better than they look with irregular, hard shells that mix grey and being.

 The oyster’s fleshy and slimy inner body is the actual living organism that is a seafood staple.
 Oysters are classified sling with clams and scallops.